-At the end of the reporting period, the Company had 18,000,000 share options outstanding under the Scheme.
-The exercise in full of the outstanding share options would, under the present capital structure of the Company, result in the issue of 18,000,000 additional ordinary shares of the Company and additional share capital of HK\$21,420,000 (before issue expense).
+At the end of the reporting period, the Company had 12,000,000 (2022: 18,000,000) share options outstanding under the Scheme which 6,000,000 share options have been lapsed during the year.
+The exercise in full of the outstanding share options would, under the present capital structure of the Company, result in the issue of 12,000,000 additional ordinary shares of the Company and additional share capital of HK\$14,280,000 (before issue expense).

-At the date of approval of these consolidated financial statements, the Company had 18,000,000 share options outstanding under the Scheme, which represented approximately 6% of the Company's shares in issue as at that date.
+At the date of approval of these consolidated financial statements, the Company had 12,000,000 share options outstanding under the Scheme, which represented approximately 4% of the Company's shares in issue as at that date.